VuNKhoi/AviationMap/docs/index.md

 Welcome to the documentation hub for AviationMap.
 Below you'll find links and summaries for all major docs, features, and technical guides.

+## App Flow
+* Splash screen displays on launch, then transitions to map view.

 ## Core Docs
 - [README.md](../README.md): Project overview, architecture, mapping strategy, and philosophy.
 - [Architecture Overview](./architecture_overview.md): SOLID principles, folder structure, dependency management, and testing.